simul/simul.github.io/changelist.md

 Version 4.4
 ---
+Mon 23 Aug : rotate by 90 degrees before and after sidereal transform.
+This is necessary because we consider the default X axis to be East for compatibility with 4.3, but the initial rotation of 90 degrees by the WGS-84 Y axis towards (0,0) latitude and longitude would give X south.
+May be best in future to make default X south for convenience.
 Fri 20 Aug : Small fix for godrays scaling
 Fri 20 Aug : Small fix to make sure that automatic sun position can be re-enabled
 Fri 20 Aug : Fix for TrueSkySample.cpp overriding PlatformRendererInterface::Render().